The Great All American Breakfast

 Corned beef hash recipes have been recorded from the 18 century, but really became popular during World War II.
 If you want to read more about the history of the dish, check out The Old Foodie.

-Hash browns - these are a fried mixture of onion, shredded/julienne potatoes and seasoning.
+A fried mixture of onion, shredded/julienne potatoes and seasoning.
 Hash browns are my favourite part of an All American Breakfast!

 A great tip I saw on Simply Recipes is to use a potato ricer to squeeze as much moisture out of the potatoes as possible - this will make them extra crispy.
 I shall have to try this recipe out.